LabO8/nestjs-s3/site/docs/objects.md

    */
   IsTruncated?: boolean;
   /**
-   * <p>Indicates where in the bucket listing begins.
+   * <p>Indicates where the bucket listing begins.
 Marker is included in the response if it
    *          was sent with the request.</p>
    */
   Marker?: string;
   /**
-   * <p>When response is truncated (the IsTruncated element value in the response is true), you
+   * <p>When the response is truncated (the IsTruncated element value in the response is true), you
-   *          can use the key name in this field as marker in the subsequent request to get next set of
+   *          can use the key name in this field as a marker in the subsequent request to get the next set of
    *          objects.
 Amazon S3 lists objects in alphabetical order Note: This element is returned only if
    *          you have delimiter request parameter specified.
-If response does not include the NextMarker
+If the response does not include the NextMarker
    *          and it is truncated, you can use the value of the last Key in the response as the marker in
    *          the subsequent request to get the next set of object keys.</p>
    */